Why marketers need to create distinctive buyer and audience personas for brands

 - “Buyer personas are research-based archetypal (modeled) representations of who buyers are, what they are trying to accomplish, what goals drive their behavior, how they think, how they buy, and why they make buying decisions.
 (Today, I now include where they buy as well as when buyers decide to buy.)” –Tony Zambito

 - “A person who acts on or makes a purchase decision, who actively seeks branded content, and who has decided to purchase a product or service.” –Skyword

 Notice a general theme in these definitions?
 It’s that any and every successful brand uses buyer personas to understand who they are trying to target and how to reach them.

 To understand audience personas, you need to think of them the same way you think about content marketing.
-Using content marketing, brands create content not only to drive sales, increase traffic and grow social followings but also to offer simply content in the hopes of entertaining and informing readers.
+Brands create content not only to drive sales, increase traffic, and grow social followings, but also in the hopes of entertaining and informing readers.
 There’s an additional value there.
 Thus, content marketing turns brands into publishers who must treat content the same way they would any of their other products or services.
 The catch is that the people who consume your brand’s content may not be people who will purchase your brand’s products or services.
 You can think of an audience persona as a type of buyer persona, just exclusively for content.

-Buyer personas are used to understand the people your brand may not be trying to reach same people purchasing their product or service.
-Audience personas must be used to understand the people trying to consume your content.
-And they need to be crafted accordingly though the components of each are remarkably similar, if not the same.
+Buyer personas are used to understand the people purchasing a brand’s product or service.
+Audience personas must be used to understand the people trying to consume a brand’s content.
+And they need to be crafted accordingly—though the components of each are remarkably similar, if not the same.
 If marketers and content marketers take the time to differentiate between their customers and their readers (and whether or not they are one in the same), then everything comes together.

 Knowing the difference between buyer personas and audience personas can make a difference in how successful a brand’s content marketing is.
 Any marketer who says “same difference” to the two isn’t worth the effort.